 How travel marketers can win can't-wait-to-explore moments

 Hilton is a great example of a hospitality brand that bridges the physical and digital world for guests via mobile.
-The brand’s aim is to make travel easier for its guests before, during, and after each visit.
+The brand's aim is to make travel easier for its guests before, during, and after each visit.
 That's why Hilton now uses email markup.
-It lets Google recognise when a traveller has booked with Hilton, and as the travel date approaches it shows the guest a Now Card (essentially an alert on their phone) with hotel details and reservation updates.
+It lets Google recognize when a traveler has booked with Hilton, and as the travel date approaches it shows the guest a Now Card (essentially an alert on their phone) with hotel details and reservation updates.

 Hilton is also winning can't-wait-to-explore moments with its app that lets HHonors members at select hotels pick exactly which room they want, bypass the line at check-in, and go directly to their room, using the app as the key to unlock their door.

 When visitors searched for tourist destinations or things to do in the Times Square area, they were prompted to see New York with a Hosted Walk.
 The experience used Google Maps and the Directions API to direct users to their primary destination, while the Airbnb host's voice chimed in whenever they passed a great local spot along their route.
-This effort turned Times Square, once a notorious tourist trap, into a unique experience for any traveller.
+This effort turned Times Square, once a notorious tourist trap, into a unique experience for any traveler.